retifrav/marlant/README.md

 }
 ```

-As you can see, translator/editor added some titles numbers to the list of excluded titles (*per file he's working on*), and so now those will be excluded from most of the validation checks (*in those particular files*).
+As you can see, translator/editor added some titles numbers to the list of excluded titles (*per file*), and so now those will be excluded from most of the validation checks.

-There will be more preferences values added later.
+Another example is the project dictionary.
+It can help with maintaining the consistency of translation/spelling of certain things, such as characters names, so translator wouldn't need to go back looking for the way he spelled them before.

 ## FAQ